-In the 1860s tourists began flocking to this dusty ranching outpost to "take the cure" in a luxurious bathhouse fed by underground mineral hot springs.
-An Old West town, complete with opera house, emerged, and grand Victorian homes went up, followed in the 20th century by Craftsman bungalows.
-A 2003 earthquake demolished or weakened several beloved downtown buildings, but historically faithful reconstruction
+In the 1860s, tourists began flocking to this ranching outpost to "take the cure" in a bathhouse fed by underground mineral hot springs.
+An Old West town emerged, and grand Victorian homes went up, followed in the 20th century by Craftsman bungalows.
+These days, the wooded hills of Paso Robles west of U.S. 101 and the flatter, more open land to the freeway's east hold more than 250 wineries, many with tasting rooms.
+Hot

-More attracts people to the Paso Robles area than fine wine and fancy tasting rooms, however.
-Golfers play the four local courses and spandex-clad bicyclists race along the winding back roads.
-Down-home and upmarket restaurants, bars, antiques stores, and little shops fill the streets around oak-shaded City Park, where special events of all kinds—custom car shows, an olive festival, Friday-night summer concerts—take place on many weekends.
-Despite its increasing sophistication, Paso (as the locals call it) more or less remains cowboy country.
-Each year in late July and early August, the city throws the two-week California Mid-State Fair, complete with livestock auctions, carnival rides, and corn dogs.
+Upmarket restaurants, bars, antiques stores, and little shops fill the streets around oak-shaded City Park, where special events of all kinds—custom car shows, an olive festival, Friday-night summer concerts—take place on many weekends.
+Despite its increasing sophistication, Paso (as the locals call it) retains a small-town vibe.
+The city celebrates its cowboy roots in late July and early August with the two-week California Mid-State Fair, complete with livestock auctions, carnival rides, and corn dogs.